Customer-premises equipment: Virtual gateway

 The virtual gateway concept enables consumers to access video and data services and distribute them around their homes using software rather than hardware.
 The first virtual gateway was introduced in 2010 by Advanced Digital Broadcast at the IBC exhibition in Amsterdam.
 The ADB Virtual Gateway uses software that resides within the middleware and is based on open standards, including DLNA home networking and the DTCP-IP standard, to ensure that all content, including paid-for encrypted content like Pay TV services, can only be accessed by secure CE devices.

 Broadband

 A subscriber unit, or SU is a broadband radio that is installed at a business or residential location to connect to an access point to send/receive high speed data wired or wirelessly.
 Devices commonly referred to as a subscriber unit include cable modems, access gateways, home networking adapters and mobile phones.
+Example brands and vendors include SpeedTouch, DrayTek, Ubee Interactive, 2Wire and Efficient Networks.

 WAN

 CPE may also refer to any devices that terminate a WAN circuit, such as an ISDN, E-carrier/T-carrier, DSL, or metro Ethernet.
 This includes any customer-owned hardware at the customer's site: routers, firewalls, network switches, PBXs, VoIP gateways, sometimes CSU/DSU and modems.